Clinical Pathology Case Study: Demodex in a dog

 |Breed:||Large breed dog|

-The above image is from a skin scraping of one of these areas (20x objective).
+- The image is from a skin scraping of one of these areas (20x objective).

 Demodicosis is a common canine skin disease, and can occur as either localized or generalized disease.
 The localized form of demodicosis occurs in juvenile animals and is usually self-limiting, although treatment will likely be needed if the ear canals are involved even when the disease is localized to that area.
 The generalized form of juvenile-onset demodicosis appears to have a genetic component, speculated to be an immune-system dysfunction, since certain breeds are reported as more susceptible, such as the Shar-pei.
 Most cases of generalized juvenile-onset demodicosis will require treatment, although it may be self-limiting in some young dogs (< 1 year of age) if they are only mildly affected.